bwodhams/Qr-Master/backend/readme.md

 | `screen -r 1234` | connect to screen with id number 1234 |
 | ctrl + a + d | disconnect from screen (detach) and leave running |

-Sample usage to restart node server
+Sample usage to restart frontend and backend server
 -----------------------------------
 | Command | Description |
 | ------- | ----------- |